 As a platoon leader, you’re responsible for the preparedness of your soldiers for military operations.
 You inspect uniforms, organize community service events, and lead physical exercises and activities.
 You must be able to train your soldiers for drills and combat.
 The ability to adapt to different situations, a good command over your language, and strong leadership and motivational skills are essential. ~ Chegg Internships

 As a new Platoon Leader, you will learn so much about yourself during your time in the job.
 You will develop your leadership skills, learn Army tactics, learn how to resolve conflicts, learn how to handle discipline issues, conflict management, how a platoon operates within a company, how the Army functions, and hundreds of other important things.

 If you’ve been blessed with the opportunity to serve as a Platoon Leader, consider yourself lucky.
 Don’t take your position for granted.
 Learn everything you can, keep an open mind, and work closely with your Platoon Sergeant.
 What you will learn as a Platoon Leader will ultimately shape your leadership style and your military career.

 Top 10 Army Platoon Leader Duties and Responsibilities

-# 1 Mission Accomplishment
+# 1: Mission Accomplishment

 The first and most important mission of an Army Platoon Leader is to accomplish the mission.
 Whatever their mission might be, they need to make sure it gets done on time and to standard.
 If your mission to make sure your platoon cleans the latrines, that is your job.
 If your mission is to lead a convoy into battle, that is your top priority.